Easy ActiveCollab Reporting

 - How many hours of the given budget have already been used?

-- How many hours need to be done within the next time period to accomplish the assured time budget with the given people?
+- How many hours need to be done within the next time period to accomplish the promised time budget with the given people?

 - How many productive hours do we have?